vanheeringen-lab/seq2science/docs/content/workflows/chip_seq.md

 - **RLE** is the scaling factor method proposed by Anders and Huber (2010).
 DEseq2's standard normalisation is based on this.
 - **Upper quartile** is the upper-quartile normalization method of Bullard et al (2010).

 After these normalisations the counts are log normalised, and the base can be set with `logbase` and defaults to 2.
 As a final step the count tables are mean-centered.
 This final count table can be used for tools like [gimme maelstrom](https://gimmemotifs.readthedocs.io/en/master/reference.html#command-gimme-maelstrom) to scan for enriched transcription factor motifs.
 Note that this table contains **all** peaks, and no selection on differential peaks has been made.

-This is something that might be supported in the future, but for now you have to do this yourself.
+#### Differential peak analysis
+Seq2science can optionally use the raw peak counts table to perform differential peak analysis.
+See the [DESeq2 page](../DESeq2.html) for more information!

 #### Trackhub
 A UCSC compatible trackhub can be generated for this workflow.
 See the [trackhub page](../results.html#trackhub)<!-- @IGNORE PREVIOUS: link --> for more information!